 Most importantly, make sure you have a good turntable.
 With the resurgence of vinyl records, there are numerous turntable options on the market.
 Not all of these options will be kind to your vinyl collection.
 Vinyl records are an investment, and a low-quality player can damage those discs no matter how you care for them.
 Stop by the Harmony Lounge in Hoover to check out our Yamaha TT-N503 turntable playing through a Primaluna Stereo Tube Amplifier and Klipsch Heresy IV speakers.
 If you aren’t a vinyl fan yet, you will be after experiencing this incredible setup!

 By properly caring for your vinyl records, you can look forward to afternoons listening to the classics, all-night dance parties, or maybe just a little musical motivation while cleaning your house.
-If you have questions about whole-home audio or the ultimate home theater and media room, call a Chorus audio professional or schedule an appointment to visit the Harmony Lounge.
+If you have questions about whole-home audio or the ultimate home theater and media room, contact us to schedule an appointment and visit the Harmony Lounge.

 No matter when you listen, those tunes will sound all the better on a whole-house audio system or in a home theatre and media room.
 If you want that concert-like sound quality in the comfort of your home, call Chorus to create the ultimate audio experience in one room or every room of your house.